Largest and heaviest animals: Cephalopods (Cephalopoda)

-(See Cephalopod size.)
 While generally much smaller than the giant Architeuthis and Mesonychoteuthis, the largest of the octopuses, the giant Pacific octopus (Enteroctopus dofleini), can grow to be very large.
 The largest confirmed weight of a giant octopus is 74 kg, with a 7 m arm span (with the tentacles fully extended) and a head-to-tentacle-tip length of 3.9 m.
 Specimens have been reported up to 125 kg but are unverified.
-A weight of 10 - 50kg is a much more common size.
+A weight of 10–50kg is a much more common size.